Functional-Genomics/TeachingMaterial/README.md

 ## Aknowledgments
-This tutorial has been inspired on material developed by Mar Gonzalez-Porta, Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who we would like to thank and acknowledge.
-Special thanks must go to Mar Gonzalez-Porta and Liliana Greger with whom we have been teaching.
+This tutorial has been inspired on material developed by Mar Gonzalez-Porta, Liliana Greger, Ângela Gonçalves, Nicolas Delhomme, Simon Anders and Martin Morgan, who we would like to thank and acknowledge.
+Many thanks to Claudia Calabrese  & Fatemeh Zamanzad for having participate in the elaboration of this course.
+Special thanks must go to Mar Gonzalez-Porta, Claudia Calabrese & Fatemeh Zamanzad with whom we have been teaching.